 Note that there is a difference between discount actions, discount conditions, and discount cases.
-Discount actions are the actions applied on a customer’s order (also called discount types, as mentioned in the previous section).
-It comes in the form of a percentage off, fixed amount off, fixed product price, or a free gift.
+Discount actions are the actions applied to a customer’s order (also called discount types, as mentioned in the previous section).
+It comes in the form of a percentage off, fixed amount off, fixed product price, or a gift.

-Discount conditions are the rules under which a discount is applied, like for example ( if customer role, if total order, if shipping country, etc).
+Discount conditions are the rules under which a discount is applied, for example ( if customer role, if total order, if shipping country, etc).
 Discount cases are the situations or scenarios in which discount conditions can be applied.
 Furthermore, some of the discount conditions can also be discount cases.

 Below, we will look at all the possible dynamic pricing cases in which you can use sales, offers, or deals, to achieve your goals, and how to set them up.

-- Bulk discount or quantity based pricing
+- Bulk discount or quantity-based pricing

 - Tiered pricing

 - Discount on the cheapest product in the cart